nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

-Format
+Format:
 ```bash
 help
 ```
 ![help message](images/helpMessage.png)

 ### Adding a person: `add`

-Adds a person to the address book.
+Adds a person contact to the EduContacts.

 Format:
 ```bash